 By Roger Cox, Editor

 The Mauna Kea has what even a local cab driver describes as "the best beach on the island."
 This long crescent of white sand, fringed with obligatory palm trees, follows the outline of a shallow cove anchored by lava-rock promontories.
 The hotel sits atop one of those rocky outcrops in a garden of exotic flowers and trees accented with Oriental sculpture.
-Off to one side a terraced hillside holds 11 tennis courts, the lowest of them so close to the sea that you can hear the sound of waves breaking on the black-lava rocks.
+Off to one side a terraced hillside holds 10 tennis courts, the lowest of them so close to the sea that you can hear the sound of waves breaking on the black-lava rocks, and two permanentpickleb all courts.

 Tennis almost never snags such prime real estate, and several years ago previous tennis director committed the unthinkable act of taking a chainsaw to some of the tennis complex's exuberant foliage, which goes wild in the tropical heat and fertile soil, in order to open up those sea views.
 If that requires coping with a bit more wind on some days, it seems like a reasonable trade off since it means being able to gaze at the ocean at changeovers and perhaps spot a whale sounding just offshore.